 PetMedics Non-Contact Digital Pet Thermometer for Dogs

 Despite being the most sure way to obtain an accurate temperature reading, using a rectal thermometer can be intimidating for both you and your pet.
-If you’re unable to use one, this no-contact digital thermometer might be the least stressful way to take your dog’s temperature.
+If you’re unable to use one, this no-contact digital thermometer for dogs might be the least stressful way to take your pet’s temperature.
 By simply pointing the thermometer at your pet’s belly or inner ear, you’ll get a readout in seconds.
 It also includes a memory so you can review past readings quickly, and a colored screen that correlates with your dog’s temperature.

 Highlights